Preventing Sexual Harassment at Work

 What about third-party harassment?

 Some working environments put employees at greater risk of sexual harassment by third parties than others.
-The new duty includes taking positive steps to prevent staff from being sexually harassed by third parties such as customers, contractors on site, clients or service users.
+The duty includes taking positive steps to prevent staff from being sexually harassed by third parties such as customers, contractors on site, clients or service users.

 What is “in the course of employment”?